itslanguage/itslanguage-docs/docs/websocket/pronunciation_analyses.md

 ## Fetch reference alignment

-The challenge that will be done is registered with a reference audio file to compare your speech with.
+The challenge that will be done is registered with a reference audio file to compare the student's speech with.
 This will need to be fetched before being able to send audio.
-This reference alignment will be given back to you as an intermediate result.
+This reference alignment will be given back to the caller as an intermediate result.

 ### URI